Previously, on “Is DT a monorepo?”

 Wow, that’s a lot of install.
 But it’s a major improvement over the previous

-layout, where installing the entire repo (with 10x fewer package.json
+layout, where installing the entire repo (with 10x fewer package.json files)

 took some 30 minutes.